The Gift of Smells – Blessing #9

 But let's not ignore the seasonal scent of burning leaves on a bonfire in the fall.
 Great memories are evoked from this smell - roasting marshmallows...... and sitting next to someone special on a hayride.

-I know I’m omitting so many other plants, but acknowledging that fragrances from any source are a gift from the garden and they are truly a blessing.
+I know I’m omitting so many other plants, but acknowledging that fragrances from any source are gifts from the garden and they are truly a blessing.

 What fragrance do you like?
 Please share with us you favorite.
 Thanks.